Menu Search

 100 Essential Midwest Hip Hop Albums

 Atrocity Exhibition was released in 2016 and it’s an album that should be in every Hip Hop head’s collection.
 The album features Danny Brown’s unique style of rapping, which blends elements of punk rock, experimental rap, and classic Hip Hop.
-The album’s themes revolve around addiction, mental illness, and the struggles of being a black man in America.
+The album’s themes revolve around addiction, mental illness, and the struggles of being a Black man in America.

 A standout track on Atrocity Exhibition is “Ain’t It Funny.”
 The track features Danny Brown rapping over a chaotic beat that sounds like it’s about to fall apart at any moment.
 The track’s music video, directed by Jonah Hill, is a perfect representation of the song’s dark and twisted vibe.
 The track showcases Danny Brown’s ability to be both introspective and entertaining at the same time.
 Other standouts include “Pneumonia”, a track that features Danny Brown delivering his frantic flow over a beat that sounds like it was taken straight from a horror movie, and “Really Doe”, a dope posse cut that features some of the biggest names in modern Hip Hop (Kendrick Lamar, Ab-Soul, and Earl Sweatshirt) who they all bring their A-game over a beat that is dark and atmospheric.

 Atrocity Exhibition can easily be compared to Madvillainy, both albums push the boundaries of Hip Hop and feature MCs who are unafraid to experiment with their sound.
 However, Atrocity Exhibition is a more personal album than Madvillainy, with Danny Brown delving into his own struggles with addiction and mental illness.
-The album’s unique style, themes, and production make it a standout project that solidifies Danny Brown’s place as one of the most creative and boundary-pushing MCs in the game.
+The album’s unique style, themes, and production make it a standout project that solidifies Danny Brown’s place as one of the most creative MCs in the game.

 Quasimoto - The Unseen (2000)